- Religion, New Media, Mass Media, Internet, Communication, Sociology, Migration

-Alessandra Vitullo is a Ph.D. in Sociology of Communication.
-She is researcher for Bruno Kessler Foundation, working on the project DICO DI NO. The project aims to observe and prevent the phenomena of hate speech among teenagers.
+Alessandra Vitullo holds a PhD in Sociology of Communication.
+She is researcher for Bruno Kessler Foundation working on the project DICO DI NO. The project observes and prevents the phenomena of hate speech among teenagers.

 AMONG HER PUBLICATIONS:

 Campbell H., Vitullo A., Tsuria R., Yadlin-Segal A., (2017): “Approaches to Digital Methods in Studies of Digital Religion”, The Communication Review, Virgina: Taylor&Francis

 Campbell H., Vitullo A., (2016): “Assessing Changes in the Study of Religious Communities in Digital Religion Studies”, in Communications, Community & Culture, London: Routledge

 Vitullo A., (2016): “El New Age se vuele Online: Reubicando la espiritualidad en espacios virtuales.
 El estudio de la comunidad Damanhur”, methaodos. revista de ciencias sociales, 4 (2)

 Vitullo A., (2014): “Religioni e internet: evangelizzazione o reincantamento del mondo?”, in (ed. by) Melloni A., Rapporto sull’analfabetismo religioso in Italia, Bologna: Il Mulino